NCSCT text logo

 Young people and stopping vaping

-• Summarise the prevalence and patterns of, and attitudes towards, nicotine vape use by young people
+• Summarises the prevalence and patterns of, and attitudes towards, nicotine vape use by young people

-• Summarise the evidence on vaping and health
+• Reports on the evidence on vaping and health

-• Provide an overview of current and planned legislation and how this impacts on intervening with young people
+• Provides an overview of current and planned legislation and how this impacts on intervening with young people

-• Suggest how to raise the issue of nicotine vapes with young people, and how to respond to concerns raised by them, parents and those working with young people
+• Suggests how to raise the issue of nicotine vapes with young people, and how to respond to concerns raised by them, parents and those working with young people

-• Offer guidance on how to assist young people to stop vaping, and how to resist peer pressure and avoid high-risk situation to prevent relapse
+• Offers guidance on how to assist young people to stop vaping, and how to resist peer pressure and avoid high-risk situation to prevent relapse

 Resources: young people and stopping vaping